How to Choose the Right Business Structure for Your Independent Business

 Limited Liability Company (LLC)

-Originally designed to protect partners in business, the LLC structure has since become popular for independents due to its simplicity, yet strong legal protections of a corporation shielding your personal assets.
+Originally designed to protect owners of a business from certain business-related liabilities, the LLC structure has since become popular for independents due to its simplicity, yet strong legal protections of a corporation shielding your personal assets.
 Think of it as the next step above a sole proprietorship.

 - Simple and inexpensive to set up; requires less paperwork than C and S Corporations.

-- For the purposes of taxes, an LLC is not considered a distinct, separate entity, but does offer some protection legally from things like debts and court judgments.
+- For the purposes of taxes (unless a special election is made), a single-owner LLC is not considered a distinct, separate entity, but does offer some protection legally from things like non-guaranteed debts and court judgments.

 - Seen as a “first structure” that independents seek to have some measure of legal protection.

-- If you co-mingle your personal funds and activities with your LLC business activities, you can be exposed to “piercing the corporate veil.”
+- If you take some actions, including but not limited to actions like personally guaranteeing a debt, becoming a personal part to a contract, or if you co-mingle your personal funds and activities with your LLC business activities, you can be exposed to “piercing the corporate veil,” and be held personally liable for the LLC’s obligations.

 - You still have an obligation to operate your business as a separate entity to ensure you retain the value of the limited liability of the LLC.